A Simple and Adaptive Dispersion Regression Model for Count Data: Application to Real Datasets

-In this section, we report the analysis of a dataset where a mixed level of dispersion was observed, that is the conditional distribution is over-dispersed relative to Poisson for some covariate pattern but is under-dispersed for another covariate pattern.
+In this section, we report the analysis of a dataset for which a mixed level of dispersion was observed; that is, the conditional distribution is overdispersed relative to Poisson regression for some covariate pattern but is underdispersed for another covariate pattern.
 The data are taken from \cite{cameronaa1997count} and are available in the {\em Ecdat} R package under the name of {\em Bids}.
-The data record the number of bids received by $ 126 $ US firms that were targets of tender offers during a certain period of time.
+The data record the number of bids received by $ 126 $ U.S. firms that were targets of tender offers during a certain period of time.
 The dependent variable here is the number of bids, with a mean of $ 1.7381 $ and a variance of $ 2.0509 $.
-The objective of the study is to investigate the effect of some variables on the number of bids.
-For this analysis, we consider the following covariates: bid price, taken as the price at a particular week divided by the price 14 working days before the bid, size, that is the total book value of assets measured in billions dollars, and regulator, a dummy variable which is 1 if there was an intervention by federal regulators and 0 otherwise.
+The objective of the study was to investigate the effect of some variables on the number of bids.
+For this analysis, we considered the following covariates: bid price, taken as the price at a particular week divided by the price 14 working days before the bid; the size, that ism the total book value of assets measured in billions dollars; and a regulator, a dummy variable, which was 1 if there was an intervention by federal regulators and 0 otherwise.

-\autoref{fig:VR_7} and \autoref{tab:MLEs_example7} shows once again a very good fit of the DW regression model to these data, compared to Poisson and NB. \autoref{fig:VR_7} shows a mixed level of dispersion relative to Poisson and NB, with most covariate patterns leading to under-dispersion, but with a small number of over-dispersed cases.
-The DW model has a clearer distribution of VR values around 1 and it also fits the data well, with a KS p-value of 0.11 for the randomized quantile residuals.
+Figure~\ref{fig:VR_7} and Table~\ref{tab:MLEs_example7} show once again a very good fit of the DW regression model to these data, compared to Poisson and NB regression.
+Figure~\ref{fig:VR_7} shows a mixed level of dispersion relative to Poisson and NB regression, with most covariate patterns leading to underdispersion, but with a small number of overdispersed cases.
+The DW model has a clearer distribution of {VR} values around 1, and it also fits the data well, with a KS $p$-value of 0.11 for the randomised quantile residuals.